Raindrops Keep Falling on my Disdrometer

 Barb DeLuisi and Katy Human, Fall 2010

-One overcast day in July, PSD's David Kingsmill watched raindrops falling on the rainbow-colored umbrella he held.
+One overcast day in July, ESRL Physical Sciences Division (PSD) researcher, David Kingsmill, watched raindrops falling on the rainbow-colored umbrella he held.
 This was a decidedly unusual rainstorm, however.
 The drops were not falling from the sky, but from a "rain chamber" outside the Exploratorium in San Francisco.
 Kingsmill and PSD colleagues are helping develop a new exhibit for the Exploratorium, an internationally acclaimed "museum of science, art and human perception."

 Last year, NOAA signed on a five-year educational partnership to co-develop interactive exhibits, online learning experiences and professional development workshops for the learning institution.